Missing Kitty

 "Missing Kitty" is the sixteenth episode (Note: The episode is listed as the sixteenth episode of the season on the DVD collection, but originally aired as the eighteenth episode.) of the first season of the American television satirical sitcom Arrested Development.
 It was written by series creator Mitchell Hurwitz and co-executive producer John Levenstein, and directed by producer Joe Russo.
 It originally aired on Fox on March 28, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
 In the episode, Michael and George Sr. argue over the firing of Kitty, Michael's assistant and George's mistress.
 Gob announces his intentions to sink the company yacht in a magic act on the beach, inspiring George Michael's admiration.